williamteoh1976/Localization/Learn/LearningPaths-sv-se.md

 - Analyze data with Power BI

 ## [Configure and manage procurement and vendors in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/sv-se/learn/paths/configure-manage-procurement-vendors-d365-finance-ops)
-#### Inlärningsväg - 5 h 57 min - 4 moduler
+#### Inlärningsväg - 6 h 10 min - 4 moduler
 The process of finding and working with vendors, purchasing products, and ensuring the quality of goods and services are all important factors that impact a company's reputation and success.

 Modules:
-- Configure and perform the procure-to-purchase process in Dynamics 365 for Finance and Operations
+- Configure and perform the procure-to-purchase process in Finance and Operations
 - Configure and manage vendor collaboration in Dynamics 365 for Finance and Operations
 - Process purchase orders in Dynamics 365 for Finance and Operations
 - Configure and work with quality control in Dynamics 365 for Finance and Operations